-Rescue Vest Aren't For Everyone
+Rescue PFDs Aren’t For Everyone

-Their specialized features require training and practice to use safely.
+A rescue life jacket’s specialized features require training and practice to use safely.
 Used properly, they will expand your capabilities.
 But there are real pitfalls for unskilled users.
 At best, you’re buying a product with $70 worth of useless bells and whistles.
 At worst, a rescue vest can put you in situations that you’re not prepared to handle.

 Attaching a rope to a rescue vest and being lowered into fast current is hazardous.
 The quick release harness, while reliable in skilled hands, is NOT foolproof.
 Even in mild current, the forces that build up are impressive.
 Used incorrectly, it can jam and put the user in a dangerous spot.
 If you don’t know its limitations, and what to do if something goes wrong, you could die.